Why keep your child rear facing?

 I always like to tell parents that the requirements and practices in Sweden are different.
-There children are often kept rear facing much longer, typically 4 years old.
+There children are often kept rear facing much longer, typically to 4 years old or older.
 Auto related injury and death rates for rear-facing children in Sweden are near zero because of this.

 Why do parents want to turn their child around?

 So it baffles me when parents want to turn their children forward facing earlier than necessary.
 I’ve spoken to a lot of parents who treat a first birthday as some sort of graduation to forward facing.
-Many other parents begin to get concerned about possible leg injuries because the child’s legs are folded.
+Many other parents begin to get concerned about possible leg injuries because the child’s legs are folded or up the back seat.
 Other parents simply are under the impression that their child must be uncomfortable.

-Think about how flexible and the absolute strange ways your child will sit even when not in the car.
-Children are comfortable — and comfortably sleep — in some of the strangest positions.
+Think about how flexible your child is and the absolute strange ways your child will sit when not in the car.
+Children are comfortable — and comfortably sleep— in some of the strangest positions.
 And if you ask most children old enough to speak and have an opinion, they would say they are perfectly comfortable in the rear-facing position, even with their legs folded.